dewapathi/dewapathi/README.md

 <summary><b>Show details</b></summary>
 <br/>

-- Designed and built a Django REST Framework backend delivering **45+ REST endpoints** across 6 domain modules (accounts, billing, catalog, stats, maf, common) for a genetics-analytics SaaS product.
+- Designed and built a Django REST Framework backend delivering **45+ REST endpoints** across 6 domain modules — accounts, billing, catalog, stats, maf, and common — for a genetics analytics SaaS product.
-- Architected a **strangler-fig migration** using a custom Django database router that splits traffic across a new primary database, a read-only legacy production database, and an optional read replica — enabling zero-downtime migration off legacy infrastructure.
+- Architected a **strangler-fig migration** using a custom Django database router that splits traffic across a new primary database, read-only legacy production database, and optional read replica.
+- Enabled migration away from legacy infrastructure without requiring application downtime.
-- Built a MySQL-backed cache-aside layer (7-day TTL) for expensive statistical aggregations — a deliberate cost-optimization that avoided introducing AWS Redshift.
+- Built a MySQL-backed **cache-aside layer with a 7-day TTL** for expensive statistical aggregations, avoiding the need for an additional Redshift dependency.
-- Implemented AWS Cognito JWT authentication (JWKS token verification) plus a custom API-key gateway middleware as a second security layer across all routes.
+- Implemented **AWS Cognito JWT authentication with JWKS token verification** plus custom API-key gateway middleware.
-- Engineered a multi-region Stripe billing system (separate AU/USA merchant accounts via a provider/factory abstraction) with independent subscription, payment-method, and webhook handling.
+- Engineered a **multi-region Stripe billing system** supporting separate AU and USA merchant accounts through a provider/factory abstraction.
-- Containerized the service with Docker and deployed to AWS ECS Fargate with an automated CI/CD pipeline (CodeBuild/CodePipeline) using immutable Git-SHA image tagging to ECR.
+- Containerized the application using Docker and deployed it to **AWS ECS Fargate**.
+- Built an automated **CodeBuild/CodePipeline CI/CD pipeline** using immutable Git-SHA image tagging in ECR.
-- Delivered admin analytics tooling (revenue and subscription dashboards) via Django ORM aggregations; maintained automated test coverage across a **~9,600-line, 29-model codebase**.
+- Delivered admin analytics tooling for revenue and subscription dashboards using Django ORM aggregations.
+- Maintained automated testing across a **~9,600-line, 29-model codebase**.

 </details>